idealius/gmd/readme.md

 Would be nice to have features:

 1. Installation and usage documentation
-2. Used it's own totals instead of Conky's
+2. Had an option to use it's own totals instead of Conky's